• Skip to content

 Dear Parents/Guardians

-Thank you to those families who have already paid their College school fees.
+Thank you to those families who have already paid their College fees.

 HSC fees are due by 31 October 2025.